 - Will EU Conflict Minerals only apply to publicly-traded companies based in the Common Market, similar to how the US Conflict Minerals Final Rule applies to publicly-traded companies based in the U.S.?
-More specifically, thinking of how the SEC filing requirement has been the primary mechanism of ensuring compliance for US companies, will there be a similar processes or requirement that companies based in the EU have to face?
+More specifically, thinking of how the SEC filing requirement has been the primary mechanism of ensuring compliance for US companies, will there be a similar process or requirement that companies based in the EU have to face?

 - No. EU Conflict Minerals applies to importers and smelters/refiners of products included in the harmonized tariff schedule.
 Here is the guidance website: http://ec.europa.eu/trade/policy/in-focus/conflict-minerals-regulation/